 How is your information used?

-We use your information lawfully in accordance with Article 6(a) i.e. for purposes you have consented to, Article 6(b) i.e. as necessary to conclude or perform a contract with you, Article 6(c) i.e. to comply with obligations imposed by law (such as tax and anti-money laundering legislation), Article 6(f), i.e., as necessary for legitimate interests we pursue as a business and as far as data relating to criminal records or history in accordance with Article 10, i.e. with your consent or to the extent permitted or required by national anti-money laundering legislation.
+We use your information lawfully in accordance with Article 6(1)(a), i.e. for purposes you have consented to, Article 6(1)(b)i.e. as necessary to conclude or perform a contract with you, Article 6(1)(c) i.e. to comply with obligations imposed by law (such as tax and anti-money laundering legislation), Article 6(1)(f), i.e., as necessary for legitimate interests we pursue as a business and as far as sensitive data such as political opinions or prominent public positions in accordance with Article 9(2)(g), i.e. as necessary for reasons of substantial public interest, on the basis of European Union or national law such as anti-money laundering legislation.
+In relation to data relating to criminal records processing is based in accordance with Article 10, i.e. with your consent or to the extent permitted or required by national anti-money laundering legislation.

 We provide more details immediately below to help you understand how exactly we use your information:

 We may use your information in order to: